 Why did nature choose quantum theory?

 This article first appeared on the FQXi community website.
 FQXi are our partners in our Information about information project, within which we explored the concept of entropy.
-Click here to find out more about entropy and here to let us know which question about information question you'd like us to answer next.
+Click here to find out more about entropy.

 When Jonathan Barrett took his university entrance exam, he was given forty-five minutes to write an essay with the title, "Could things be otherwise?"
 Now a young lecturer in mathematics at Royal Holloway, University of London, UK, he keeps returning to the question.